doanhtu07/my-terminal-dotfiles/README.md

 [Neovim config](./sync/nvim/README.md)

-## My bootstrap
+## Bootstrap environment

-If you need to boot up an environment from scratch, check out the bootstrap folder.
+If you need to boot up an environment from scratch, check out the `bootstrap` folder.

 As of now, I have MacOS setup, but it should be the same for Linux.

-I don't use Windows, so it's hard to say.
-But I'm sure the scripts and notes are still useful.
-It might just need some tweaks to be compatible with Windows commands.
+On Windows, the setup is a little bit harder since we need to use a mix of WSL and PowerShell

+## Manage dotfiles symlinks

+---

+**IMPORTANT NOTES**:

+- If you want to change the structure of the dotfiles, I recommend you to remove symlinks first
+- Then, do your changes as you want
+- Finally, re-create the symlinks
+- If you don't follow this lifecycle, you can unexpectedly break the structure of your connections
+- You might end up having to manually remove the symlinks yourselves

+---

+### Unix-like / Linux / MacOS / Windows WSL

-## Use GNU stow to symlink dotfiles
+- We will use GNU stow

-Assuming you already have GNU stow on your system

-- Assuming you are in ~/my-terminal-dotfiles, run `source ./scripts/sync.sh`
+- Assuming you are in `~/my-terminal-dotfiles`
+  - Create symlinks by running `source ./sync-unix-dotfiles/scripts/sync.sh`
-- Remove symlinks by running `source ./scripts/unlink.sh`
+  - Remove symlinks by running `source ./sync-unix-dotfiles/scripts/unsync.sh`

+---

+### Windows PowerShell

+- We won't use any special tools but simple scripts I created
+- Assuming you are in `~/my-terminal-dotfiles`